FAQ - Group Dental Insurance

 May I choose a dentist outside the network?

 Yes, you are always free to choose the dentist of your choice.
-However, your out-of-pocket costs may be higher.
-Your dentist has not agreed to accept negotiated fees, so you may be responsible for a difference in cost between the dentist's fee and your plan's benefit payment.
+However, your out-of-pocket costs may be higher if you choose an out-of-network dentist.
+If your dentist has not agreed to accept negotiated fees, so you may be responsible for a difference in cost between the dentist's fee and your plan's benefit payment.

 Can my dentist apply for participation in the network?

 Yes, you can ask your dentist to apply to the network.
-Due to contractual requirements, your insurance company is prevented from soliciting providers.
+Due to contractual requirements, insurance companies are prevented from soliciting providers.

 How can I see if my provider is in network?

-Check to see if your provider is in network using our handy Provider Search Tool.
+Check to see if your dental care provider is in network using our online Provider Search Tool.

 What is an Explanation of Benefits (EOB)?